BenWatts9/BookReads/README.md

 # BookReads

-BookReads is an app designed to orginize and keep track of your reading library.
+BookReads is an app designed to organize and keep track of your reading library.